Summary: 3009 words

 But Sister Margaretta knew.

 But the nightly routine was inconsequential to Christina as the nun’s iron fingers pulled her along.
-Sara’s weeping slipped through the darkness around her, and Christina knew, that Sister Margaretta knew.
+Red Hawk’s weeping slipped through the darkness around her, and Christina knew, that Sister Margaretta knew.

 The cellar was dark, and Christina’s body ached.
 Sister Margaretta had whipped them like they were a blanket in need of a good cleaning, and Christina’s body could still feel every smack even if her mind told it not to.

-Christina thought she should be use to such beatings by now, but she was not.
-She could hear Sara’s silent weeping in the darkness to her left, and she scooted towards Sara to feel the comfort of family.
+Christina thought she should be used to such beatings by now, but she was not.
+She could hear Red Hawk’s silent weeping in the darkness to her left, and she scooted towards Red Hawk to feel the comfort of family.

 The cellar was were Sister Margaretta locked those children that just would not listen.
 The Sisters’ Building had been built upon a cave system, that soldiers had dug out further to create a larder for the building.

-Children sent here for a night were often never the same, as they whispered about things crawling upon their legs and arms in the cold night.
-And those tales came only from the children that survived to emerge unbitten and unfrozen from the darkness.
+Children sent here for a night were often never the same, as they whispered about things crawling upon their legs and arms in the cold darkness.
+And those tales came only from the children that survived to emerge unbitten and unfrozen from the nightmare.
 There bodies intact if not always their minds.
-Not all the children were so lucky for even this imitation of survival.
+Not all the children were so lucky to cling to even this imitation of survival.

-The earthen floor was gritty and scratched at Christina’s legs as she scooted through the dark until she felt Sara’s warm leg.
-Sara jerked and cried out at Christina’s touch and pulled away.
+The earthen floor was gritty and scratched at Christina’s legs as she scooted through the dark until she felt Red Hawk’s warmth.
+Red Hawk jerked and cried out at Christina’s touch and pulled away.

 “Hoy ch’uł’enis,” Christina begged before adding, “please Sp’arq’walqs, we must.
 Sti’m khwe ‘i’ytspu’sminm”

 “Hoy!!”
-Sara finally screamed and Christina slipped away from her as if slapped.
+Red Hawk finally screamed and Christina slipped away from her as if slapped.

 Christina could feel their hatred seep into her skin.
-She pushed farther back along the gritty earth only to feel her dress catch and she could push no more.
+She pushed farther back over the gritty earth only to feel her dress catch and she could push no more.

 The creatures moved slowly but surely away from the walls and circled the two girls.
-Sara made no noise, and Christina assumed that even here the other girl could not see them.
+Red Hawk made no noise, and Christina assumed that even here the other girl could not see them.

 But Christina could, and the nimerigar circled in towards them, eyes unblinking.
-Long thick claws clacked along the earthen floor, and Christina was frozen in place.
-Jagged teeth seemed to smile at her, and in their yellowed gleam she was paralyzed.
+Long thick claws clacked along the earthen floor.
+Christina was frozen in place.
+Jagged teeth seemed to smile at her.
+In their yellowed gleam, she was paralyzed.

-They reached Sara first, and Christina flinched as the lead nimerigar seemed to caress her prone cousin.
+They reached Red Hawk first, and Christina flinched as a nimerigar caressed her prone cousin.
 It ran its fingers along her bared foot.

-Sara jerked away and began to cry louder.
-The nimerigar hissed and gashed Sara’s leg with its dirty claws.
-Sara cried out louder and without thinking Christina dived at her cousin knocking the creature away.
+Red Hawk jerked away and began to cry louder.
+The nimerigar hissed and gashed Red Hawk’s leg with its dirty claws.
+Red Hawk cried out louder and without thinking, Christina dived at her cousin knocking the creature back.

-Sara frozen in fear now did not push Christina away but huddled under her protection.
-Christina punched at the nearest nimerigar only to have its long claws rake against her skin.
+Red Hawk frozen in fear now did not push Christina away but huddled under her protection.
+Christina punched at a nimerigar only to have its long claws rake against her skin.

 The pain was unbearable and she jerked her hand back against her chest.
 It struck a piece of hard root, and she recalled how the nimerigar earlier had jumped away from the husk flower.

-She pulled the left over root from her dress and waved it before her.
-The scent of husk filled the room, stronger than such a small piece should be capable of.
+She pulled the leftover root from her dress and waved it before her.
+The scent of kouskous husk filled the room, stronger than such a small piece should be capable of.
 The nimerigar hissed around her, and she waved her hand before her driving them back.

-Christina could feel the power of the traditional medicine, but she knew it alone was not enough.
-She knew she needed more, and from around her she could feel her ancestors telling her what that she needed to do.
-She stood and stepped towards the nearest nimerigar and as it hissed she spoke.
+Christina could feel the power of traditional medicine, but she knew it alone was not enough.
+She knew she needed more, and from around her, she could feel her ancestors telling her what she needed to do.
+She stood and stepped towards the nimerigar and as they hissed she spoke.

 “A chn Christina,“ She shook her head and started again with more force, “A chn Stbembm.”